-You recently invested in a new roof and breathed a sigh of relief thinking that you won’t need to deal with that for a while.
+You recently invested in a new roof and breathed a sigh of relief that you won’t need to deal with repairs for a while.
 Then it rained, and your brand new roof sprung a leak!
-You called your contractor right away only to find that they have gone out of business since they replaced your roof.
+You called your contractor right away—only to discover that they’ve gone out of business.
 Now what?

 Do Your Due Diligence to Find a New, Reputable Roofer

-Find a roofing contractor who will not only fix the problem, but will warranty their work.
+- Lastly, find a roofing contractor who will not only fix the problem, but who will warranty their work, too.
 Ideally, find one that will also extend a warranty to the rest of the roof.
 You may have to pay a bit extra for this service, but it will be worth it to have peace of mind and someone to call the next time you have an issue.

-If you find yourself with a leaky roof and your contractor has gone out of business, all is not lost: any experienced roofing contractor will be able to fix your leak.
-Just make sure that going forward you have a contractor by your side who will stand by their work should future issues arise.
+If you find yourself with a roof leak, and your contractor has gone out of business, all is not lost: any experienced roofing contractor will be able to fix your roof leak.
+Just make sure that going forward, you have a contractor by your side, who will stand by their work—should future issues arise.

 All Elements offers the best in residential and commercial roof inspection and repair.
 We are an established business with a solid reputation for high quality workmanship and customer service.
 We always stand by the work we do.